moia-oss/bastion-host-forward/README.md

 ## Forward the connection to your machine

 The Session Manager offers a command to forward a specific port.
-On the Bastion Host a HAProxy was installed which forwards the RDS connection on the same port, which is used by the respective database.
+On the Bastion Host a HAProxy was installed which forwards the connection on the same port as the specified service.
+Those are by default:
+- RDS: 5432
+- Redis: 6739

 In the following example, we show how to forward the connection of a PostgreSQL database.
-PostgreSQL uses 5432 as the default port.
 To forward the connection to our machine we execute the following command in the shell:

 ```